r0chd/nh/README.md

 modules if `programs.nh.flake` is set.

-NH also allows omitting the hostname (`-H`) for NixOS/Darwin and the configuration (`-C`) parameters when it can be autodiscovered on the system.
+NH also allows omitting the hostname (`-H`) for NixOS/Darwin and the configuration (`-c`) parameters when it can be autodiscovered on the system.
 For example, if `NH_FLAKE` or `NH_OS_FLAKE` is set you may simply run `nh os switch` with no additional arguments, and it will automatically resolve `nixosConfigurations.<myHost>`.